berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section07 Homework 2.md

   6. `(keep (lambda (letter) (member? letter 'aeiou)) '(purple syzygy)) `
   7. `(keep (lambda (wd) (member? 'e wd)) '(purple syzygy))`

-## Submit Your Homework
+## Submit Your Homework!

-Don't remember how?
-No worries.
-Take a look at the instructions for [Homework 1](homework-1.html#sub9).
+For instructions, see [this guide](../submit.html).
+It covers basic terminal commands and assignment submission.

+If you have any trouble submitting, do not hesitate to ask a TA!